 Update: But major US games platforms do not yet allow IARC ratings

 On May 18, the ESRB announced it was putting an end to its short-form rating system.
 These so-called short-form ratings are what you typically find on independent digital games on Steam and the like.
-They're brief marks that give a
+They're brief marks that give a rundown on

-long-form ratings require payment to the ESRB by a game's developer or publisher.
+require payment to the ESRB by a game's developer or publisher.

 We Happy Few is a 2018 Canada survival horror from Compulsion Games